Farama-Foundation/stable-retro/docs/developing.md

 ### Windows

-The Retro UI is not currently supported in Windows.
+The Retro UI is not currently supported in native Windows but you can use it easily via WSL2 (Windows Subsystem for Linux) by following the instructions above for Linux.
+From within WSL2 just launch gym-retro-integration binary like you would on linux.